idiotekk/idiotekk.github.io/_posts/2021-11-27-blockchain_3.md

 ## Real-life application and oracles

 We need them badly for sure.
 Why?
 Look at what blockchain industry has been busy with: defi - swap tokens with tokens (not even with real money - centralized exchanges do that).
 NFT: swap tokens with tokens.
 Metaverse: swap token with tokens.
 Relay chains: provide platforms that support swapping of tokens.
 Meme coins: tokens.
 Stablecoins (Terra, USDT, USDC, ...): tokens that are pegged with real currencies.

+Stablecoins are the closest thing to real life among all those!
+But life is not just tokens, and blockchains should not be just tokens.
+Tokens will be a increasingly large part of life, as metaverse gradually comes true, however, real-world life stays a *very* large part of our life, in the near or mid future.
+And in the process of migrating life to metaverse (or simply a blockchain based virtual world) we need tools to deal with real world data.

 For blockchains to expand its influence, we need broader interaction of blockchains with the real world.
 - Social media